design-automation-edu/urban-prototyping-2018/adrian/iteration1.md

 In iteration 1, programs are arranged responding to its adjacent programs and transport amenities.
  ![](imgs/1a.JPG)

-<p align="center"> _Figure 1a: Iteration 1 Plot Division in Relation to adjacent MRT Stations_
+<p align="center"> _Figure 1a: Iteration 1 Plot Division in relation to adjacent MRT Stations_

 **Industrial**